canro91/canro91.github.io/_posts/2020-09-30-FormatSQL.md

 Do you need to format your SQL queries?
 Are you doing it by hand?
 Stop!
 There is a better way!

-Instead of formatting SQL queries to follow code conventions by hand, you can use online tools or plugins inside Visual Studio, SQL Server Management Studio or any other editors.
-These are two free tools you can use to format your SQL queries and store procedures.
-Inside Notepad++, you can use **Poor Man's T-SQL Formatter**.
-And, **ApexSQL Refactor** for Visual Studio and SQL Server Management Studio (SSMS).
+Instead of formatting SQL queries to follow code conventions by hand, you can use online tools or extensions inside Visual Studio, SQL Server Management Studio or any other text editor.

+These are two free tools to format SQL queries and store procedures.
+Inside Notepad++, use **Poor Man's T-SQL Formatter**.
+And, **ApexSQL Refactor** for Visual Studio and SQL Server Management Studio.

 ## Before